Dancing in my Nuddy-Pants

-Dancing in my Nuddy-Pants! is young adult novel (a romance aimed at girls aged 13–15), by British author Louise Rennison.
+Dancing in my Nuddy-Pants! is a young adult romance novel by British author Louise Rennison.
 It is the fourth book in the Georgia Nicolson series.
 The book was first published in Great Britain by Piccadilly Press in 2002.

 Plot

 The book is written in the form of a diary.
-It is about Georgia Nicolson (14), her friends (the Ace Gang), and her infatuation with boys (or snogging in particular).
-Georgia's boyfriend Robbie ('the sex god or SG') has been invited to go on tour with his band The Stiff Dylans.
-He has received an offer to go to Los Angeles in hamburger-a-gogo-land (United States), where Georgia is thinking of becoming a 'girlfriend to a pop-star'.
-At the end of the book he goes for an interview and gets a job in Whakatane (New Zealand) instead.
-Even though Georgia is upset about this she still has enough courage in her to (when her house is empty) dance in her nuddy-pants (naked).
+It is about 14-year-old Georgia Nicolson, her friends (the Ace Gang), and her infatuation with boys (or snogging in particular).
+Georgia's boyfriend Robbie (nicknamed "the sex god or SG") has been invited to go on tour with his band The Stiff Dylans.
+He has received an offer to go to Los Angeles in what Georgia calls "hamburger-a-gogo-land" (the United States), where she is thinking of becoming a "girlfriend to a pop-star".
+At the end of the book he goes for an interview and gets a job in Whakatāne, New Zealand, instead.
+Even though Georgia is upset about this, she still has enough courage in her to dance naked, or in her "nuddy-pants" as she refers to it, when her house is empty.